-Hello, my name is Taco Fleur, and I'm a Cavemantraining Certified Trainer, Russian Girevoy Sport Institute Kettlebell Coach, IKFF Certified Kettlebell Trainer, Kettlebell Level 1 + 2 Trainer, Kettlebell Science and Application, HardstyleFit Kettlebell Instructor, CrossFit Level 1 Trainer, MMA Conditioning Level 1, MMA Fitness Level 1 + 2, Punchfit Trainer and Plyometrics Trainer Certified, with a purple belt in Brazilian Jiu Jitsu.
-I have owned and set-up 3 functional kettlebell gyms in Australia and Vietnam, and lived in the Netherlands, Australia, Vietnam and Thailand.
-I’m currently living in Spain.
+Hello, my name is Taco Fleur, and I'm a Russian Girevoy Sport Institute Kettlebell Coach, IKFF Certified Kettlebell Trainer, Kettlebell Level 1 + 2 Trainer, Kettlebell Science and Application, HardstyleFit Kettlebell Instructor, CrossFit Level 1 Trainer, MMA Conditioning Level 1, MMA Fitness Level 1 + 2, Punchfit Trainer and Plyometrics Trainer Certified, with a purple belt in Brazilian Jiu-Jitsu.
+I have owned and set up 3 functional kettlebell gyms in Australia and Vietnam, and lived in the Netherlands, Australia, Vietnam, Thailand, Spain, Italy, and I’m currently living in Albania.

 The first thing I'd like you to know about me is that I do not know everything, I don't pretend to know everything, and I never will.
 I'm on a path of life-long learning.
 I believe there is always something to learn from someone, no matter who they are.
 I've been physically active since the day I arrived on this earth in 1973.
 I got serious about training in 1999, touched a kettlebell for the first time in 2004, and got serious about kettlebell training in 2009.
 I'm here to do what I love most, and that is to share my knowledge with the world.